Maine's Democratic Hopeful: From Online Rants to Political Stage

 Platner entered the race in August to challenge Republican Sen. Susan Collins.
 He's raised over $4 million since announcing his candidacy and has the backing of Vermont Sen. Bernie Sanders.
 His campaign is fueled by progressive organizations and grassroots Democrats who support his economic populism.

 Some of Platner's harshest online comments were about police.
 In one post, he said "All of them, in fact" when referring to cops being bastards.
 He also criticized police violence and misconduct.
-However, he told CNN that he has friends who are police officers and doesn't think they're all bad.
+But he told CNN that he has friends who are police officers and doesn't think they're all bad.

 Platner also made controversial remarks about rural White Americans.
 In one post, he said they "actually are" racist and stupid.
 He told CNN he didn't recall the specific post but suggested it was part of an online argument.

-In another post, Platner insulted a Canadian commenter, calling them "retarded" and telling them to "fk off and die."
-The comment was about a power-transmission project between the US and Canada that Maine voters opposed.
+In another post, Platner insulted a Canadian commenter, calling them "retarded" and telling them to "fk off and die. " The comment was about a power-transmission project between the US and Canada that Maine voters opposed.

 Platner's online posts also revealed his frustration with his military service in Iraq and Afghanistan.
 He said his combat experience reshaped his politics and left him disillusioned with America's wars.
 But he told CNN that he still loves his country and the people around him.

 Platner said he still believes some of the ideas he posted online, but not the specific rhetoric.
 For example, he still condemns the conduct of January 6 rioters.
-In a 2021 post, he called them "traitors," "fking morons," and "worthless p*ssies" for supporting what he described as "a coup attempt."
+In a 2021 post, he called them "traitors, " "fking morons, " and "worthless p*ssies" for supporting what he described as "a coup attempt. "

 In another post, Platner criticized musician Ted Nugent, a conservative activist.
 He said Nugent's warmongering made him want to puke.
 Platner told CNN he wasn't really regretful of that post.